Natalia Puziricova

 Nicole Climanova

-This project emphasizes the preserved raised façade, in a continuity with the style and scale of the surrounding buildings.
-The new building tries not to be noticed, the architecture is functional and the fiber cement cladding is Swisspearl Largo with soft colors.
-It is deliberately shaded so that the façade that was preserved behind it stands out better and maintains the traditional character of the street.
+This project highlights the preserved historic facade, in keeping with the style and scale of the surrounding buildings.
+The new structure tries to stay out of the spotlight: the architecture is functional, and the fiber-cement cladding is Swisspearl Largo in soft colors.
+It's deliberately understated so that the facade preserved in front of it stands out and keeps the traditional character of the street.

 Blumenthal Building

-The Blumenthal Building office building in São Paulo, Brazil.
-Architects Kruchin Arquitetura.
+The Blumenthal Building office complex in São Paulo, Brazil.
+Architects: Kruchin Arquitetura.